Miraval Arizona Resort & Spa

 At a Glance

-- Morning hikes right from the property into the Arizona desert, with views of the Santa Catalina Mountains
+- Morning hikes right in the Arizona desert, surrounded by the Santa Catalina Mountains

 When Miraval opened in 1995, its mission was to bring mindfulness and “life in balance” to its guests.
 Just being in such a serene setting goes a long way.
 Spread across 400 acres in the Arizona desert, about a one-hour drive north of Tucson, Arizona, the property is beautifully landscaped, with multiple pools, a fountain, shaded pathways, and lots of places to sit outside and linger by the burbling stream that meanders through its center.
 At the heart of the resort is the main building, with an indoor/outdoor restaurant and a pretty interior courtyard; just beyond is the spacious spa.
 Adding to the relaxed charm of the place is the warm and friendly service and the convenience that everything is included, so there is never a need to sign chits or tip anyone.